A tire is a relatively simple rubber component – in theory, at least.

 If you see a bulge in your tire wall, do not drive your car before swapping it for the spare wheel.

 In short, it will blow out, and there’s nothing anyone can do about it.
-Driving on this tire will only multiply the forces acting on it, making the situation worse.
+Driving on this tire will only increase the forces acting on it, making the situation more severe.

-You should put the spare wheel on and head to a tire shop.
+You should put the extra wheel on and head to a tire shop.
 You need a new tire.

 The Best Way To Get A New Tire If You Have Sidewall Damage

 You could put the spare wheel on (safely) and drive to a nearby tire shop, as detailed in the above examples.
-This is an excellent option.
+This is a fantastic option.

-This means you won’t have to drive anywhere and is arguably the best option.
+This means you won’t have to drive anywhere and is arguably the optimal option.
 The main disadvantage is that you might have to wait a day or two before getting a new tire.

 The technician will recommend changing both tires across the axle.
 This is important for several reasons, such as: